cocos-creator/firedoc-2.x/docs/classes/AST.md

     <div class="extended-detail">

         <div class="description">
-            <p>Transforms a map of filenames to arrays of comment blocks into a
-JSON structure that represents the entire processed API doc info and relationships between elements for the entire project.</p>
+            Transforms a map of filenames to arrays of comment blocks into a JSON structure that represents the entire processed API doc info and relationships between elements for the entire project.
         </div>

             <div class="params">